instana/openapi/spec/descriptions/tagApplicationMetrics.md

 <----------------------|
 ```

+The timeFrame might be adjusted to fit the metric granularity so that there is no partial bucket.
+For example, if the query timeFrame is 08:02 - 09:02 and the metric granularity is 5 minutes, the timeFrame will be adjusted to 08:05 - 09:00.
+The adjusted timeFrame will be returned in the response payload.
+If the query does not have any metric with granularity, a default granularity will be used for adjustment.

 To narrow down the result set you have four options to search for an application.

 **nameFilter | applicationId | serviceId | endpointId**